It is generally an accepted investment principle that diversification can reduce your risk and improve investment returns.

 Therefore, you only want to invest in pink diamonds.

-If you want above-average returns, you must invest in above-average quality property.
+If you want above-average returns, you must invest in an above-average quality property.